Skip to main content

 All the normal Button settings are available because the visible button is a native core/button.

-This block adds one custom option in the block sidebar.
+This block adds two custom options in the block sidebar.

 Target Selector (Optional)